Celina de Sola

 Co-founder and President

-Celina de Sola is co-founder of and president of programs at Glasswing.
+Celina de Sola is co-founder and president at Glasswing.
 Her work focuses on designing and implementing innovative, community-based initiatives that bring together institutions and people for joint action.

 Celina has over 20 years of experience in international development and social change.
 She’s worked as a consultant for organizations like the Population Council, URC, and family foundations.
 Celina was also a crisis interventionist for Latino immigrants in the US, and subsequently spent over five years as Director of Emergency Response for AmeriCares, leading responses to complex humanitarian crises including Liberia, the Darfur crisis in Sudan, Afghanistan, Iraq, as well as the tsunami in Indonesia.

 She is a Fellow of the Obama Foundation, Ashoka, LEGO ReImagine Learning, Penn Social Impact House.
-She is also a Skoll Foundation Awardee and a Tallberg Global Leader.
+She is also an Audacious Project and Skoll Foundation Awardee, and a Tallberg Global Leader.
 She serves on several non-profit Boards, and is a member of the InterAmerican Foundation’s Advisory Council.
-Celina has also been featured on Time, CNN en Español, HuffPost Live, Forbes Centroamérica, Yes!, PopSugar, Univision and has spoken about the region’s relevant issues at conferences worldwide.
+Celina gave a TED Talk at the 2022 conference in Vancouver and has also been featured on the Stanford Social Innovation Review, Time, CNN en Español, HuffPost Live, Forbes Centroamérica, Yes!, PopSugar, Univision and has spoken about the region’s relevant issues at conferences worldwide.

 Celina holds a master’s degree in Public Health from Harvard University and one in Social Work from the University of Pennsylvania’s School of Social Policy and Practice.